green-nick/properties-android/README.md

     bindTo: Lifecycle.Event = ON_DESTROY // add this only if you want to customize time of unsubscribe ) = bind(property, bindTo, indicator::setIndicatorPosition) // or use without bindTo if you don't care
 ```
-A bit more lines of code but still as simple as previous version.
+A bit more lines of code but still as simple as previous version and Lifecycle-aware.

 ## List of available bindings:
 | View type       | Binding name                  | Module        | Binding direction | Property                  | Comments                                                              |